 The financial reporting of our non-U.S. subsidiaries is denominated in currencies other than the U.S. dollar.
 Since the functional currency of our non-U.S. subsidiaries is the local currency, foreign currency translation adjustments are accumulated as a component of accumulated other comprehensive income in stockholders' equity.

-Assuming a hypothetical decline of 10% in the exchange rates of foreign currencies against the U.S. dollar at July 31, 2021, our assets and liabilities would decrease by \$0.4 million and \$0.1 million, respectively, and our net sales and net earnings (loss) would decrease by \$1.0 million and \$0.1 million, respectively, on an annual basis.
+Assuming a hypothetical increase of 10% in the value of the U.S. dollar versus foreign currencies at July 31, 2022, our assets and liabilities would decrease by \$0.4 million and \$0.1 million, respectively, and our net revenues and net income (loss) would decrease by \$0.9 million and \$0.4 million, respectively, on an annual basis.

-We also maintain intercompany balances and loans receivable with subsidiaries with different local currencies.
+We also maintain intercompany balances and loans with subsidiaries in different local currencies.
 These amounts are at risk of foreign exchange losses if exchange rates fluctuate.
-Assuming a hypothetical increase of 10% in the exchange rates of foreign currencies against the U.S. dollar at July 31, 2020, our pre-tax earnings (loss) would be unfavorably impacted by approximately \$1.8 million on an annual basis.
+Assuming a hypothetical increase of 10% in the value of the U.S. dollar versus foreign currencies, our pre-tax earnings (loss) would be unfavorably impacted by approximately \$1.9 million on an annual basis.